centrifugal/rotor/readme.md

-# Tarantool engine for Centrifuge/Centrifugo
+# Tarantool engine for Centrifugo

-This is an integration of Centrifuge and Centrifugo stack with [Tarantool](https://www.tarantool.io/en/) database/platform.
+This is a Lua part of Centrifugo integration with [Tarantool](https://www.tarantool.io/en/) database/platform as a possible Engine option.
 The integration should provide an efficient PUB/SUB, ephemeral streams and channel presence functionality.
 See [additional details](https://centrifugal.dev/docs/server/engines#tarantool-engine) in Centrifugo documentation.

-At this stage we consider this module **experimental**: API and repo can still evolve as we get more feedback from the Centrifugo community.
+At this stage we consider this module **experimental**: API and repo structure can still evolve as we get more feedback from the Centrifugo community.

 Prerequisites: Go language and Tarantool should be installed.